Do you feel like you are alone? Like you don’t belong or that you are not good enough?

 The power of connection.

-The secret is in not doing life alone, but rather, doing life in the context of people who totally get you.
+The secret is in doing life in the context of people who totally get you.

 There is power in being known as we truly are.
 Not just the beautiful parts are known in these settings.
 The hard parts of ourselves are known in these kinds of groups.
 The need to hide falls away when we can participate in a group that understands the importance of deep and real connection.
 Walking shoulder to shoulder alongside fellow strugglers becomes the way of coping, growing, healing and ultimately, thriving.